temporalio/documentation/docs/python/how-to-spawn-a-workflow-execution-in-python.md

 To start a Workflow Execution in python, use either the [`start_workflow()`](https://python.temporal.io/temporalio.client.client#start_workflow) or [`execute_workflow()`](https://python.temporal.io/temporalio.client.client#execute_workflow) asynchronous methods in the Client.

-The following code example, starts a Workflow and returns its handle.
+The following code example starts a Workflow and returns its handle.

 ```python
 async def main():